Shankill, Dublin: Ballycorus Leadmines

 Site of a lead ore smelter, a mile-long stone flue and a granite chimney on Carrickgollogan hill, which is visible from much of southeast Dublin.

 Carnegie Library

 Tudor-style library, architect R. M. Butler, 1912.

 Clonasleigh

-Clonasleigh, a house replaced by Shankill Shopping Centre (now upgraded and re-opened) was lived in by Frederick W. Meredith, once President of the Law Society, in the early 1900s.
+Clonasleigh, a house replaced by Shankill Shopping Centre (since upgraded and re-opened) was lived in by Frederick W. Meredith, once President of the Law Society, in the early 1900s.
 The name has been retained locally in Clonasleigh, a road with 16 houses, off Corbawn Lane, located close to the original house.

 Clontra

 Gothic mansion designed by Deane and Woodward, 1860, interior murals by John Hungerford Pollen.
 On 15 acre of parkland by the coast, adjacent to Corbawn Wood estate.

 Dorney Court

 Originally called Clare Mount, built c.
 1832, this fine Victorian house was demolished in 1984.
 Its site is now that of Shankill Garda Station.
 The grounds still contain a few Sequoia and Scots Pine trees following the felling of many of them in 1984.